D&D’s Sleep 5e spell utilizes a fascinating specialist that isn’t inherently similar to the design of most different spells in the Fifth Edition.

 Assuming I need to cripple a couple of gatekeepers so my party can sneak by, I would prefer not to need to battle.
 The whole point is staying away from that.

-There are numerous approaches to handle this hack, all full of their own issues.
+There are numerous approaches to handling this hack, all full of their own issues.
 The thing about the current dnd 5e sleep cycle is that it does what it does pleasantly.

 More Extreme Scaling